 For example, Scrum teams should only include a maximum of 9 regular team members.
 Daily Scrum meetings should only last 15 minutes.

 The entire process of designing and completing a sprint is laid out in detail.
 That’s what makes the Scrum framework so useful for teams that want to implement more Agile principles into practice.

-How to use a project management platform to manage tasks effectively
+How to use a project management platform for effective task management

-Instead of slowing down your managers and teams with an inefficient process, take advantage of the latest project management software.
+Instead of slowing down your managers and teams with an inefficient process, take advantage of the latest task management software.